JDixonCS/Document-Classification/README.md

 Bibliography project for running machine learning classifiers on machine learning papers.

 # Installation
-Requirement files are provided to install needed files for python usage.
+Requirement files are provided to install needed files for Python usage.
 It is recommended to create a conda environment.

 ## Instructions for Conda environment
-After Anaconda installation, open Anaconda prompt (anaconda3) from start menu to create a conda environment (mlwin):
+After Anaconda installation, open the Anaconda prompt (anaconda3) from the start menu to create a conda environment (mlwin):

     $ conda create --yes -n mlwin numpy scipy mkl-service m2w64-toolchain libpython matplotlib pandas scikit-learn tqdm jupyter h5py cython